MonoGame/docs.monogame.github.io/articles/getting_started/index.md

 ---
 title: Getting Started
-description: Get started creating games with MonoGame.
+description: This section walks you through the basics of MonoGame, and helps you to create your first game.
 ---

-# Getting Started

-This section walks you through the basics of MonoGame, and helps you to create your first game.

 First, select the operating system and toolset you will be working with to create your first MonoGame project, then continue reading to understand the basic layout of a MonoGame project.